Breakdown of quantization in nonlinear Thouless pumping: Breakdown of the adiabatic path due to the emergence of self-crossing bands

+On the other hand, the transition from intermediate to strong nonlinear regime can also be explained by the closing of the self-crossing bands.
+As nonlinear strength increases, the self-crossing structures will expand in time domain.
+As long as there remain incomplete bands, the ``dead-end" phenomenon leading to non-adiabatic jumps will take place leading to the non-quantized, perturbed pumping shown in figures~\ref{fig:IntermediateCase}-a,b).
+However, beyond a second critical value for $g$, the incomplete bands will finally spread over the entire time domain, forming the second complete band seen in figure~\ref{fig:EnergySpectrumWeakStrong}-b), marking the beginning of the strong nonlinear regime characterized by zero pumping and a recovered adiabatic following throughout the entire pumping cycle, as shown in figure~\ref{fig:AdiabaticFollowingWeakStrong}-b).

+The effect of self-crossing bands on soliton pumping can be clearly understood by considering all possible trajectories of instantaneous solitons over one pumping cycle as shown in figure~\ref{fig:Trajectories}.
+Figures~\ref{fig:Trajectories}-a,c) respectively correspond to the weak and strong nonlinear regime, where quantized pumping is possible and was experimentally observed~\cite{Jurgensen2021ExperimentalSolitonPumping} thanks to the contiguous path that can be adiabatically followed, leading respectively two sites away or to the same site after one pumping cycle.
+In the intermediate nonlinear regime shown in figure~\ref{fig:Trajectories}-b), the apparition of self-crossing bands coincide with the disappearance on any contiguous path making adiabatic following impossible.
+Although this intermediate regime only occurs over a very small window for the system considered in reference \cite{Jurgensen2021ExperimentalSolitonPumping}, it is an important transition regime showing the failure of adiabaticity due to nonlinear effects.

-The analysis of the intermediate nonlinearity regime, characterized by the presence of loop structures in the real space energy spectrum and the breakdown of the adiabatic following due to the dead-ends in the adiabatic path, plays the role of missing link between the two other, more extensively studied, regimes.
-It allows us to draw the bridge between the weakly nonlinear regime where adiabatic following is possible and pumping of the soliton remains quantized~\cite{Jurgensen2022}, and the strongly nonlinear regime, where solitons oscillate around the same position, amounting to a zero total displacement~\cite{Fu2022}.
+The analysis of the intermediate nonlinearity regime, characterized by the presence of self-crossing bands in the real space energy spectrum and the breakdown of the adiabatic following due to the dead-ends in the adiabatic path, plays the role of missing link between the two other, more extensively studied, regimes.
+It allows us to draw the bridge between the weakly nonlinear regime where adiabatic following is possible and pumping of the soliton remains quantized~\cite{Jurgensen2022,mostaan2022quantized,Fu2022}, and the strongly nonlinear regime, where solitons oscillate around the same state, amounting to a zero total displacement~\cite{Fu2022}.
+Moreover, the correspondence between the presence of self-crossing bands and the breakdown of quantized pumping established here provides a means of detecting the former via an adiabatic pumping experiment.

-\emph{Discussions and concluding remarks.\textemdash} \GJ{To complement the physical situation above}, \GJ{we now turn to momentum-space pumping by explicitly calculating the mean one-cycle displacement of spatially delocalized states.
-Specifically, we perform } momentum-averaging of the time integration of group velocity, i.e., $\Delta \langle x\rangle = \frac{1}{2\pi}\int_{-\pi}^\pi dk \int dt \langle \frac{dH}{dk}\rangle$, where $H$ is the state-dependent Hamiltonian that arises from writing Eq.~(\ref{eqn:NonlinearRealSpaceModel}) in the form of $\mathrm{i}\frac{d}{dt}|\psi\rangle = H |\psi\rangle$ and $\langle \cdots \rangle$ is taken with respect to a Bloch-wave stationary state of $H$~\cite{Note1}.
-We find that